alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Hewlett and Packard, Wozniak and Jobs, Gates and Allen.
 In our case the four founders were engineers, either by training or by trade.
-As it happened we were all very busy creating a product and building a platform.
+Too much engineering and too little business: we were all very busy creating a product and building a platform.
+Everyone was worrying about the functionality and the design of our website, and not with actually selling anything to anybody.
 Despite the occasional advice of Merino, nobody was minding the business.

-I studied Physics but have always worked as a developer.
-Being the person with most experience I was leading the development.
-But we were all worrying about the functionality and the design of our website, and not with actually selling anything to anybody.
-We never cared about earning our first €10, which is now a widely known lesson.
-Another lesson from Diego is in order.

-> Focus on earning your first €10,
-> instead of just increasing your user base blindly.

-The urge to get users quickly has worked for some high-profile cases, but it is not how most companies make their money.
+Diego lent me another lesson here.

+> Good technology does not a good product make.
+> If your product does not serve the needs of its intended users,
+> what technologies it employs will not matter.

 One thing we did right was keeping tabs on the competition.
 Yes, even in the niche non-existing market of holiday planners there was competition,